HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

 }
 ```

-This will return all documents containing the word `Product` in their `title` field but only the ones with the `locale` being `fr`.
+This returns all documents containing the word `Product` in their `title` field but only the ones with the `locale` being `fr`.
 The filter has no influence on scoring and is purely binary.